KeaganHRankin/Cycle-Classifier/README.md

 This repo contains a proof-of-concept machine learning classifier, created by Saad Akbar and Keagan Rankin at the University of Toronto, that classifies roads as high-stress or low-stress for cyclists based on a set of features.
 The classifier attempts to reduce the volume of work required in the popular LTS classification method ([Furth et al. in 2016](https://journals.sagepub.com/doi/pdf/10.3141/2587-06), [Imani et al. 2019](https://journals.sagepub.com/doi/10.3141/2587-06), [Lin et al. 2021](https://findingspress.org/article/19069-the-impact-of-covid-19-cycling-infrastructure-on-low-stress-cycling-accessibility-a-case-study-in-the-city-of-toronto)) the model was trained using open Toronto data and labels [from](https://github.com/lin-bo/Toronto_LTS_network) the cited literature.

 ## Usage
-The final models are saved in _____.py.
-These models vary based on input features.
-Models can be saved as a binary and run/improved on data/labels from other cities.
+The final models are saved in all_roads_model.py and all_modes_model.py in the projsubmission folder.
+These models vary based on input features (see train data folder for feature format).
+Models can be saved as a binary and used for prediciton or improved training on data/labels from other cities.

 see _____.txt for dependencies